How to Become a Wildlife Conservationist

 As more species become endangered and forest fires continue to be a growing problem, wildlife conservation is more important than ever.
 Wildlife conservationists are experts on the natural environment and work hard to protect and preserve biodiversity.
 They serve as a mediator between humans and nature – and the stakes are higher than ever.
 In these challenging times, they play a vital role in keeping the environment safe and free from pollution, disease, and harmful insects.

 Get started with your career.
 Check out Unity’s popular online bachelor’s degree program in Wildlife Conservation.
 You’ll learn everything you need to become a sustainability hero in this time of constant change.
 The best part?
-This important environmental degree is available online to anyone, anywhere when you enroll with Unity College.
+This important environmental degree is available online to anyone, anywhere when you enroll with Unity Environmental University.